Therapy Harm

 Consultation

-If you feel it would be useful to speak with me directly, I offer consultation to both patients/survivors and providers.*** (Providers, please see my For Therapists page to learn more about my offerings for clinicians.)
+While I orient to my work on therapy harm primarily as an activist-scholar, if you feel it would be useful to speak with me directly, I offer consultation to both patients/survivors and providers.*** (Providers, please see my For Therapists page to learn more about my offerings for clinicians.)

-About Consultation for Patients/Survivors
+Short-Term Consultation for Survivors

 Fees